castorini/anserini/docs/experiments-doc2query.md

 ## TREC CAR

-We will now describe how to reproduce the TREC-CAR results of our model BM25+doc2query presented the paper.
+We will now describe how to reproduce the TREC-CAR results of our model BM25+doc2query presented in the paper.

 To start, download the TREC-CAR dataset and the predicted queries (i.e., document expansions):
 ```